Electrical Engineering Technology (BS)

 - Credit Requirements: 123

-Electrical systems are everywhere.
-Systems as diverse as computers, cell phones, smart grids, and wind turbines all employ similar underlying principles.
-Our graduates in Electrical Engineering Technology (EET) are well prepared to work on these systems and many others.
-At Vermont Tech, theory learned in the classroom is reinforced by laboratory exercises in EET classes.
-Laboratories are equipped with instruments, power supplies, and controllers used widely in the industry and we offer analog and digital laboratories at both campuses.
+Systems as different as computers, cell phones, smart grids, and wind turbines all employ similar tech.
+With a degree in Electrical Engineering Technology, you will understand the concepts behind these systems and many others.
+Our labs have the instruments, power supplies, and controllers used widely in the industry.

-In addition to all of the objectives included in the associate program, the educational objectives for graduates of the Bachelor of Science in Electrical Engineering Technology program include:
+In addition to all of the Program Educational Objectives included in the associate program, the educational objectives for graduates of the Bachelor of Science in Electrical Engineering Technology program include: